FY16 Funding Request Process

 Funding Request Application

-The Funding Request (Budget Application) is now available in ORGSYNC at http://ttu.orgsync.com.
-The deadline for submitting a FY15 Budget Application is January 31, 2014, at 5:00 p.m.
+The Funding Request (Budget Application) will be available in OrgSync on September 2, 2014 at http://ttu.orgsync.com.
+The deadline for submitting a FY16 Budget Application is January 30, 2015, at 5:00 p.m.

 - Contact a Student Senator who is not a member of the Committee on Budget and Finance.
 Typically, it is suggested that organizations wishing to appeal a decision of the Committee should contact a Student Senator representing its respective college.
 In addition, Senators-At-Large may be contacted by any organization.
 The Student Senate may not consider an appeal unless it is argued by a member of the Senate.
 You may be advised on who should represent your appeal by calling the Student Government Association Office at 742-3631.